REFRIGERANT BEHAVIOR

 Refrigerant

-A special liquid that can easily change between liquid and gas at normal temperatures.
-It's like the "blood" of your air conditioner - it flows through the system, absorbing heat in one place (making things cold) and releasing heat somewhere else (making things warm).
-R-134a is commonly used in car air conditioners.
+A fluid that easily changes between liquid and gas at useful temperatures.
+It flows through the system absorbing heat in one place and releasing it in another.
+R-134a is commonly used in automotive AC systems.

 Enthalpy